 beneath organization update-permissions ORGANIZATION USERNAME --view --create --admin

 The user doesn’t have to be a part of the organization in advance.

-In Beneath, user access to streams is managed at the project-level.
-You cannot grant a user access to only one stream (however, if you need a secret with permissions for just a single stream, use a service).
+In Beneath, user access to tables is managed at the project-level.
+You cannot grant a user access to only one table (however, if you need a secret with permissions for just a single table, use a service).

 To add a user to a project, use the Beneath CLI to run the following command (change the flags to configure permissions):

 beneath project update-permissions ORGANIZATION/PROJECT USERNAME --view --create --admin